-- (1) the election of six directors; - (2) the ratification of the appointment of the Company's independent registered public accounting firm; - (3) the non-binding advisory resolution approving the Company's executive compensation; and - (4) the frequency of future advisory votes on executive compensation.
+- (1) the election of eight directors; - (2) the ratification of the appointment of the Company's independent registered public accounting firm; and - (3) the non-binding advisory resolution approving the Company's executive compensation.

 In addition, our stockholders will transact any other business that properly comes before the meeting.
 Management of the Company will also respond to any questions from our stockholders.